slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Stress is caused by giving a fuck.
 If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
 Worry is a misuse of the imagination.'*

-> *'Nothing is gained by worrying about "not knowing"'*
+> *'Nothing is gained by worrying about «not knowing»'*

 > *'Financial health is just as important as physical health.
 Nothing feels as good as having a «fuck you» fund.'*